Belfonds

 Belfonds (/fr/) is a commune in the Orne department in northwestern France.

 Geography

 The commune is made up of the following collection of villages and hamlets, Guichaumont, Le Haut Condé, Condé-le-Butor, Le Roussillon, La Fosse, La Philippière, La Perrière, Saint-Clair, Haussepied, Les Petites Bruyères and Belfonds.

 It is 1430 ha in size.
 The highest point in the commune is 221 m.

 Belfonds along with another 65 communes is part of a 20,593 hectare, Natura 2000 conservation area, called the Haute vallée de l'Orne et affluents.

-Belfonds has a total of seven water courses running through it, three rivers The Orne, La Senneviere and La Thouane.
+Belfonds has a total of seven water courses running through it, three rivers Orne, Senneviere and Thouane.
 The other four watercourses are all streams, The Ponts Besnard, The Renardieres, The Iles & the Viverel.

 Notable buildings and places

 National heritage sites

 The Commune has two buildings and areas listed as a Monument historique.